isabella232/data-workbench.en-1/help/home/c-undst-ctrld-exp/t-crt-ctrld-exp/c-nmbr-vstrs-nd.md

 ---
 description: To create a statistically significant experiment, you must determine how long you need to run the experiment to include enough visitors to effectively evaluate the results of the changes to your website.
-seo-description: To create a statistically significant experiment, you must determine how long you need to run the experiment to include enough visitors to effectively evaluate the results of the changes to your website.
-seo-title: Determining the Number of Visitors Needed
 solution: Insight,Analytics
 title: Determining the Number of Visitors Needed
 topic: Data workbench